siberianfox/g2wiki/Digital-IO-(GPIO).md

    {do1mo | mode | -1=disabled, 0=normal (active HIGH), 1=inverted (active LOW)
    {do1frq | function | -1=not PWM capable, 0=PWM off, >0 = PWM frequency in Hz
    {do1tn | tool number | 0=none, 1=tool 1, etc.
-   {do1fn | function | 0=other/none, 1=out1, etc.
+   {do1fn | function | 0=none, 1=out1, 2-out2... (see Function Access)

 ## Function Access
-The inputs and outputs would be assigned to a function as described in this list:
+The IO level inputs and outputs can be assigned to functions.
+The ___fn configuration will assign diN, aiN, doN by numbers to the generics inN, adcN and outN, respectively.
+Named functions (non-generics) assign their functions "downward" to a pin by setting a configuration value in that function.
+In this case the ___fn value will be set to 0.
+Last one in wins.

 Functions are bound to the pins using the following enumerations.
 Not all bindings are meaningful for all pins.